MILWAUKEE’S 10 WEEK BREWERY INCUBATOR

 Participants will take a field trip to Quality Tank Solutions to tour the facility and talk about the equipment and systems behind the beer.
 Whether its a 3BBL nano brewery or a 100BBL production facility the right equipment can make all the difference.

 It’s finally time to party and enjoy the fruits of our labor!
 Bring your friends and show off all of your hard work!
-Proceeds from the sales of the party will be donated to a local charity.
+However, the event is not all fun and games.
+Each participant will present their value proposition to the gathered crowd.

 Yes, it’s illegal to produce beer if you are under age.